 The Foundation has a dual mandate.
-Firstly, the Foundation is responsible and accountable to prudently invest the Atlantic Salmon Endowment Fund that is designated as a permanent source of funding by the Government of Canada for the purpose of helping to conserve, restore and protect wild Atlantic salmon in perpetuity.
+Firstly, the Foundation is responsible and accountable to prudently invest the Atlantic Salmon Endowment Fund to protect its capital thereby ensuring it remains a permanent source of funding in support of conservation, restoration and protection of wild Atlantic salmon populations.
 Secondly, the Foundation is responsible and accountable to ensure our organization is well-managed so it can provide funding to eligible salmon conservation initiatives in Atlantic Canada and Quebec in perpetuity.